Pride and Promiscuity: The Lost Sex Scenes of Jane Austen

 Some scenes made me roll my eyes – primarily the one mentioned above, but others did make me chuckle.
 Re: Emma pleasuring herself to the thought of how useful she is to everyone in her life and “how essential she was to the flawless running of the household.”
 At 145 pages I didn’t feel like I wasted my time, and I actually wished it were a little longer.
 Eckstut had some very clever moments and I would have loved to see them further developed, especially the comedic aspects.
 This book didn’t blow me away, but if you’re open-minded and in the mood for a chuckle or two, check it out!
 If you’re looking for hot and heavy Regency-era action, I’d say look elsewhere.

 Bonus?
 When photographing this book for the review, I did notice the lovely detail in the cover illustration – it’s really quite intricate!
 Then I noticed…breasts!
 Then I looked even closer, and I realize there are definitely phalluses coming out of the flowers in the border.
-This little detail gave me an extra chuckle – props to Chris Brown on his cover illustration!
+That little detail gave me an extra chuckle – props to Chris Brown on his cover illustration!